gvwilson/thirdbit/_posts/2015/2015-09-13-how-teaching-knowledge-is-transferred.md

     <p>
       Our community is defined as "people who use our lessons", which helps with recognition.
-That said, we should probably add all the contributors' names to each lesson's home page...
+That said, we should probably add all the contributors' names to each lesson's home page…
     </p>
   </dd>
   <dt>